Andrew Leigh

 Andrew Keith Leigh (born 3 August 1972) is an Australian politician, author, lawyer and former professor of economics at the Australian National University.
-He currently serves as the Assistant Minister for Competition, Charities and Treasury.
+He currently serves as the Assistant Minister for Productivity, Competition, Charities and Treasury.
 He briefly served as the Parliamentary Secretary to Prime Minister Julia Gillard in 2013 and then served as Shadow Assistant Treasurer from 2013 to 2019.
 He has been a Labor member of the Australian House of Representatives since 2010 representing the seat of Fraser until 2016 and Fenner thereafter.
 Leigh is not a member of any factions of the Labor Party.

 Early life and education

-Both Leigh's parents are academics and both came from homes of social activists "in the Christian socialist tradition."
-His father's father, was a Methodist minister who seemed to have some sympathies for communism.
-"Keith thought they were wrong on God but had their hearts in the right place."
+Both Leigh's parents are academics and both came from homes of social activists "in the Christian socialist tradition".
 Leigh's maternal grandfather, a boilermaker and Methodist lay preacher, used the family's spare room to shelter a constant stream of refugees from places like Cambodia and Chile, who were escaping the regimes of Pol Pot and Augusto Pinochet.

 Leigh's early years of education were in Sydney, Melbourne, Malaysia and Indonesia before completing secondary education at James Ruse Agricultural High School in Sydney, New South Wales.
 He graduated from the University of Sydney with a Bachelor of Arts with First Class Honours in 1994, and a Bachelor of Laws with First Class Honours in 1996.
 He then obtained a Master of Public Administration degree and a PhD in Public Policy from Harvard Kennedy School, where his thesis was "Essays in poverty and inequality".
 At Harvard, Leigh was a Doctoral Fellow at the Malcolm Wiener Centre for Social Policy from 2002 to 2004, and a Frank Knox Fellow from 2000 to 2004.

+Leigh has been a member of the Australian Labor Party since 1991.

-Leigh is one of at least ten MPs in the 47th Parliament of Australia who possesses a PhD, the others including Anne Aly, Jim Chalmers, Andrew Charlton, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.
+Leigh is one of at least ten MPs in the 47th Parliament of Australia who possesses a PhD, the others including Anne Aly, Jim Chalmers, Andrew Charlton, Daniel Mulino, Jess Walsh, Carina Garland, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.

 Professional career

 Before entering politics, Leigh worked as a lawyer for Minter Ellison in Sydney and Clifford Chance in London from 1995 to 1997.
-He was then associate to Justice Michael Kirby of the High Court of Australia from 1997 to 1998, senior trade adviser to Shadow Minister for Trade Senator Peter Cook from 1998 to 2000, and research fellow with the Progressive Policy Institute in Washington, D.C. in 2001.
+He was then associate to Justice Michael Kirby of the High Court of Australia from 1997 to 1998.
+Leigh has said that he "probably learnt more from (Kirby) than anyone except for my parents" He was senior trade adviser to Shadow Minister for Trade Senator Peter Cook from 1998 to 2000, and research fellow with the Progressive Policy Institute in Washington, D.C. in 2001.
 Leigh also served as a principal adviser to the Australian Treasury from 2008 to 2009.